GSA/datagov-ckan-multi/CONTRIBUTING.md

 - Enable branch protection on master (or any deployable branch.)
 - Enable "require pull request reviews before merging" on master
-- Enable commit signature verification
+- Enable require automated CI and security checks to pass before merging